Connect with us:

 Pedestrian and Disabled Access: DE4 4EN

 StarDisc was unveiled on September 10th 2011 by BBC The Sky at Night presenter Pete Lawrence.
-From conception to completion it had taken six years.
-More than one thousand well-wishers attended the opening celebrations which included an under the stars screening of Steven Spielberg’s Close Encounters of the Third Kind and a specially recorded message from esteemed amateur astronomer Sir Patrick Moore.
+From conception to completion, this artist lead initiative had taken six years.
+More than one thousand celebrants attended the launch, which was supported by esteemed amateur astronomer Sir Patrick Moore.
+The event included an under the stars screening of Steven Spielberg’s Close Encounters of the Third Kind.